ComicalCache/Standard-Library-Implementation/README.md

 # Standard Library Implementations
 This repository contains a custom standard library implementation which I made to learn and practice or/and out of curiosity and fun. <br>
-Documentation for the functions/methods is provided via doxygen descriptions from inside the IDE/text editor.
+Documentation for the functions/methods is provided via doxygen descriptions from inside the IDE/text editor or when build from the project root.

 #### Project Information
 - Project namespace: ext